scarletti-ben/template-codespaces-html/README.md

   └─ README.md
 ```

+> [!NOTE]
+> There are `.placeholder` files in some directories just to stop `GitHub` from ignoring those empty directories.
+You can remove the `.placeholder` file if you populate one of the empty directories with files.

 ## `package.json`
 Specifies dependencies for the project, you can install them via `npm install` in the directory that contains `package.json`.
 These dependencies will be installed locally, which means that you will need to use the `npx` prefix in order to run them.
 The "scripts" section of `package.json` allows to to specify commands that can be called via `npm {command}`.
 In this project `npm run start` will start a server on `port 8080`, just make sure that `npm install` has been called first.
 The "engines" field specifies `node` version for the project.